Holt, Wexler & Farnam, LLP

 Philetus H. Holt and Harry Wexler founded the firm in 1968 as Cogen, Holt & Associates with partner Joel Cogen.
 One of their main clients was the Connecticut Conference of Municipalities (CCM).
 When Joel Cogen left to begin his nearly 40 year term heading CCM in the early 1970's, the firm was renamed Holt, Wexler & Associates.
 Over the years, Holt and Wexler added John Crawford to the name when he was a partner and then Kathy Merchant when she became a partner in the late 1980's.

-Jim Farnam left his job as Director of Downtown and Harbor Development for the City of New Haven in 1989 to join the firm which briefly became Holt, Wexler, Merchant & Farnam before Kathy Merchant left in 1996 when it settled on its last name -- Holt, Wexler & Farnam, LLP until its end.
+Jim Farnam left his job as Director of Downtown and Harbor Development for the City of New Haven in 1989 to join the firm which briefly became Holt, Wexler, Merchant & Farnam before Kathy Merchant left in 1996 when it settled on the name it used until its end -- Holt, Wexler & Farnam, LLP.
 Mark Nickel became a partner in the firm in about 1998 and then Managing Partner from about 2003 until the firm split up in October 2010.
 At that time, Jim Farnam formed Farnam Associates, LLC and partners Mark Nickel and Matt Welxer formed Cross Sector Consulting.

 Many people passed through Holt, Wexler over the years -- a sampling are listed here.